Resistance bands are rewarding and can be heavy to use!

-Because they really pay off!
-Thanks to my resistance bands, my muscles are now in great shape and I can train anywhere.
+Because they really work!
+Thanks to my resistance bands, my muscles are now in great shape and I can train anywhere and don’t mind the resistance.

 But it wasn’t that easy before!

-Yes, there are actually a couple of things you should know about resistance bands and weight.
+Yes, there are actually a couple of really important things you should know about resistance bands and weight if you want to be successful.

 Are Resistance Bands Really Heavy?